4 Reasons Employers Want You to Have Your PMP® Certification

 If your company conducts business with international partners or you have an interest in managing projects abroad, earning your PMP credential can give you legitimacy in ISO/IEC countries.
 And in the same way that having a certified expert on board is a competitive advantage when pursuing new domestic business prospects, your company will find the same is true when forming business partnerships abroad.

 It’s Explicitly Required in Some Sectors

-For some client contracts, a PMP certification is more than just a bonus; it’s a requirement.
-You may encounter situations where you must have a PMP certification to run a project, particularly in the government sector.
+For some client contracts, the PMP certification is more than just a bonus; it’s a requirement.
+You may encounter situations where you must have the PMP credential to run a project, particularly in the government sector.
 It’s growing more and more common for certifications to be required for work in the federal, state, and local levels.

 A PMP certification requirement is also common in highly regulated industries, like healthcare, pharmaceuticals, defense contracting, financial services, and more.
 These industries have specific considerations like aligning with government compliance regulations or meeting specific security standards.
-For companies like these, candidates or subcontractors likely wouldn’t be considered unless they hold their PMP certification.
+For companies like these, candidates or subcontractors likely wouldn’t be considered unless they have their PMP credential.

 It Mitigates Risk